zulfikra96/migrator-db/README.md

 # migrator-db
-Module for create table automatically
+Module for creates table of database automatically